babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 3. ***Kafka / MapR-ES consumer groups help prevent CV workers from doing duplicate work.*** Pub/sub streaming services such as MapR-ES and Kafka also enable us to organize CV workers into “consumer groups” to help ensure that only one CV worker receives an image.
 This is good, because it means we don't need to otherwise synchronize workers in order to avoid duplicate work.

-## Challenge #4: How can right-size GPU allocations in order to minimize cost?
+## Challenge #4: Right-sizing GPUs in order to minimize cost

 How do you architect for applications that spontaneously turn cameras on/off in response to motion or threat level?
 My previous CV study involved an actual on-prem GPU device.
 That clearly wouldn't scale.
 Without the ability to create and remove compute resources elasticity, we must over-provision for peak load.